tracim/tracim/backend/doc/migration.md

 ### Doing specific database code

-to make specific code for some database, we can rely on sqlalchemy dialect:
+To make specific code for some database, we can rely on sqlalchemy dialect:

 ```python
 from alembic import op